druidfi/spell/README.md

 ## Other information

-This project is found from the Packagist: https://packagist.org/packages/druidfi/spell
+This project can be found from the Packagist: https://packagist.org/packages/druidfi/spell